Write The Best Apartment Community Newsletters In The Multi Family Industry

 The front-page headline of your apartment community newsletter is a good place to shout a message unique to your property because it’s the first spot to grab your resident readers’ attention.

-Use this well-read section to highlight important notes and happenings.
-For example, do you have vacancies?
-Solicit referrals from your residents and announce any deals or prizes you can offer them in exchange.
+Use this well-read section to highlight important notes and apartment community happenings.
+For example, do you have rental vacancies?
+Solicit friends and family referrals from your current residents and announce any rewards or prizes you can offer them in exchange.

 Most readers scan content rather than reading it word for word, so put your best apartment community newsletter ideas in the front in a way that stands out.
 Your content should also include photos since readers get bored easily with text only.
 Be sure to use a format that’s user friendly and easy for residents to digest quickly.